logmu-org/r-datey/cran-comments.md

 There is no change to observable behaviour on conforming hardware.

-I have also added a `clang-ubsan` sanitiser job to the package's continuous integration to catch such issues before future submissions.
+I have also added a `clang-ubsan` sanitiser check to GitHub actions to help catch similar issues before future submissions.

 ## Test environments